-To enable early and meaningful engagement with stakeholders, Tribes, and interested parties, lead agencies should conduct a robust public involvement process.
-Early and meaningful engagement includes consideration of all phases of a project, including construction, operation, and decommissioning.
+To enable early and meaningful engagement with stakeholders, Tribes, and interested parties, a robust public involvement process should be conducted by the lead agency.
+Early and meaningful engagement includes consideration of all phases of a project, from construction and operation to decommissioning.